AashvikTyagi/writing/linuhs/src.md

 The robot was powered by a 9V rechargeable battery and regulated to 3.3V for the MCU and sensors by an LM2596 buck converter.

 ## software
 I used Platformio (w/ arduino hal) to code the STM32, as I had to be able to program on school computers.
-The robot calculates how far off it is from the line by checking which sensor is reading a black ground, and uses the error multiplied by a experimentally-derived constant to adjust the current motor speeds to turn left or right.
+The robot calculates how far off it is from the line by checking which sensor is reading a black ground, and uses the error multiplied by a experimentally-derived constant <sub>(my jod, it's a technical document!)</sub> to adjust the current motor speeds to turn left or right.

 ## structure
 A thin 3D-printed frame held the sensor array, protoboard, battery and motors mounts.
 This created a lightweight and robust-enough structure, but if I'd make the sensor area a lot thicker and change the screw holes to work better with the bolts I used.
 I designed the frame after sketching the dimensions in Fusion 360, and printed it on my Ender 5 Pro. `.stl` model and `.f3d` source on the [github repo](https://github.com/AashvikTyagi/Linuhs/tree/main).